eschmidt001/E.Motion-2019/documents/team-contract.md

 8. What are our procedures for re-visiting this contract?
+  - Every week during our work sessions on Sunday, we will ask ourselves if there is anything we would like to change.
+If so, we will discuss and revisit accordingly.

 9. What else do we want to include in this contract?
 (Think about a *fun* clause... not everything is always about work!
 Sometimes you need to celebrate your accomplishments!)
+  - After we finish our project 4, we will get celebratory bubble tea at UTEA.

 ## Using your Contract